 AMD RX 460 or GT 1050 Ti

 For a bit more performance, you can pick up an AMD RX 460 or GT 1050 Ti.
 These cards will outperform a GT 1030, but generally won’t fit in a low-profile case.
 Used RX 460s or GT 1050s can sometimes sell for a bit less than a GT 1030 because they’re high-profile cards, so they’re only an option in a minitower.
+If you don’t have a minitower, you can consider a case swap.
 They also may take up two slots.
 A tower probably has the room to spare, but keep that in mind.
 The upside to these cards is they still don’t need an auxiliary power connector and should still work with the stock power supply.

 AMD RX 580 or GTX 1650

 This seems like a logical cutoff point.
 With a power supply upgrade, cards of this class will still work in an i5-3470 and give smooth playback at high detail in titles like Apex Legends and GTA V. At high detail, the i5-3470 itself comes close to being the bottleneck, so there’s little point in putting a card higher than this price range in a rig like this.
 Since one of these cards may cost twice as much as a used i5-3470 PC itself, some would argue it doesn’t make sense to spend this kind of money on a PC in this class.